addpipe/webcam-tester/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

-This means:

-- ✅ You can use this library in your projects (commercial and non-commercial)
-- ✅ You can modify the library for your own use
-- ✅ Attribution to Addpipe must be maintained
-- ⚠️ If you modify and distribute the library, you must share those modifications under AGPL-3.0
-- ⚠️ **Network use is distribution** - If users interact with your application over a network, you must provide access to the source code
-- ❌ You cannot rebrand or resell this library as your own product
-- ❌ You cannot use this in proprietary/closed-source applications

-**Important:** AGPL-3.0 requires that if you run a modified version of this software on a server and let users interact with it, you must offer them access to the modified source code.

 See [LICENSE](LICENSE) for full details or visit https://www.gnu.org/licenses/agpl-3.0.html